AdobeDocs/journey-optimizer-b2b.en/help/user/content/assets-overview.md

 >[!NOTE]
 >
->AEM Assets as Cloud Service, and Dynamic Media licenses are pre-requisite for this integration.<br/>
+>AEM Assets as Cloud Service, and Dynamic Media licenses are pre-requisites for this integration.<br/>
 >Depending on your contract and configuration, Adobe Experience Manager Assets as a Cloud Service can be accessed directly from Adobe Journey Optimizer B2B Edition when designing visual content.

 Access Adobe Experience Manager Assets directly within Journey Optimizer B2B Edition from the **[!UICONTROL Experience Manager Assets]** item in the content design left navigation.
 You can also access assets and folders when designing your email, email template, and visual fragment content.